tidwall/gjson/README.md

 ## JSON Lines

 There's support for [JSON Lines](http://jsonlines.org/) using the `..` prefix.
-Which when specified treats the multilined document as an array.
+Which when used treats the multilined document as an array.

 For example: